-When cells in the airways make more mucus than normal, blockages sometimes result.
+The cells in the airways make more mucus than normal.
 The mucus builds up, narrowing the airways.
 This means less air travels into and out of the lungs.
-The lining of the airways may also become inflamed (swollen), and the muscle surrounding the airways may constrict (tighten).
-These problems cause the airways to narrow even more.
+The lining of the airways may also become inflamed (swollen) and causes the airways to narrow even more.

-Smoking harms the cilia that line the airways.
+Cilia are small hairs that line and protect the airways.
+Smoking damages the cilia.
 Damaged cilia can’t sweep mucus and particles away.
 Some of the cilia are destroyed.
-This damage makes the problem described on this sheet even worse.
+This damage worsens COPD.

 Most people get COPD from smoking.
-Cigarette smoke causes lung damage, which can develop into COPD over many years.
-You may be diagnosed with COPD if one or more of these problems is preventing air from flowing normally through your lungs:
+Cigarette smoke damages lungs, which can develop into COPD over many years.

 COPD makes you work harder to breathe.
-Air may get trapped in the lungs, which prevents your lungs from filling completely the next time you inhale (breathe in).
-So, it’s harder to take a deep breath.
-Over time, your lungs may become enlarged.
-This makes it more difficult for the lungs to expand fully in the chest.
-These problems can lead to shortness of breath (also called dyspnea).
-You may also experience wheezing (hoarse, whistling breathing) and fatigue (feeling tired and worn out).
+Air may get trapped in the lungs, which prevents your lungs from filling completely with fresh oxygen-filled air when you inhale (breathe in).
+It's harder to take deep breaths especially when you are active and start breathing faster.
+Over time, your lungs may become enlarged filling the lung with air that does not transfer oxygen into the blood.
+These problems cause you to have shortness of breath (also called dyspnea).
+Wheezing (hoarse, whistling breathing), chronic cough, and fatigue (feeling tired and worn out) are also common.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |